Spring Cleaning - The right way to get rid of your things and green cleaning

 April 13th, 2021

-Spring seems to be a time of reawakening not only with the emerging critters and plants but also in our own lives.
-There is a sense of refreshment leading people to become more active both outdoors and indoors.
-You know what that means - household spring cleaning and purging are underway!
-We’ll walk you through the most waste wise ways to purge items from your home and tackle spring-cleaning.
+Spring is a time of reawakening with the emerging critters and plants and even in our own lives.
+This sense of refreshment often inspires people to become more active, and you know what that means - household spring cleaning and purging are underway!
+In this article, we’ll guide you through ways to purge items from your home while keeping zero waste in mind and how to tackle spring cleaning with some green cleaning tips.

 Tip: You can always use the Zero Waste Hierarchy below as a tool to guide you in your decision making.